Indian state rejects Bharat Biotech vaccine approved without efficacy data

 Bharat Biotech, which created COVAXIN with the state-run Indian Council of Medical Research, has said efficacy data from the late-stage clinical trial on nearly 26,000 volunteers will be out by next month, leading to criticism from epidemiologists that it was approved too hastily for emergency use.

-The developers and India's drug regulator, however, say the vaccine is safe and effective based on early and intermediate studies.
+The developers and India's drug regulator say the vaccine is safe and effective based on early and intermediate studies.

-Chhattisgarh, a central-eastern state of about 32 million people, said it was likely to be soon sent COVAXIN shots after starting its campaign with 588,000 doses of the AstraZeneca product.
+Chhattisgarh, a east-central state of some 32 million people, said it was likely to be sent COVAXIN shots soon after starting its campaign with 588,000 doses of the AstraZeneca product.

 "There's an inhibition/concern among the community in general regarding the use of COVAXIN," state health minister T.S.
 Singh Deo wrote in a letter to his federal counterpart, Harsh Vardhan, and shared on Twitter.